-In the second chapter of Genesis we were told that there were two special trees planted in the center of the garden.
-This chapter has mostly been about the consequences from eating from the one that was forbidden to them, the tree of the knowledge of good and evil.
-The are told that when they eat from this tree they will die.
+In the second chapter of Genesis, we were told that there were two special trees planted in the center of the garden.
+This chapter has mostly been about the consequences of eating from the one that was forbidden to them, the tree of the knowledge of good and evil.
+They are told that when they eat from this tree they will die.

 The Rest of the Story

 The bulk of the Bible tells the story of Adam’s progeny and their continued rebellion against God.
 As well as God’s ongoing efforts to restore fallen humanity.
 First through the descendants of Abraham.
 And then through one of Abraham’s descendants, Jesus, who was also God’s only begotten Son.

 But the significance of this chapter cannot be overlooked.
 Whenever you question why the world is the way it is today, you need to look no further than this passage.
 Everything between Genesis 3 and Revelation 21 is the result of this fall.
 It is only at the very end of the Bible that Eden returns.

 Wash, Rinse, Repeat